What is a Florida Tenancy by the Entirety?

 - joint ownership and control,

-- identical interest in the property,
+- the spouse must have identical interest in the property,

-- the interest must have commenced simultaneously,
+- the spouse’s interests must have commenced simultaneously,

 - the surviving spouse will own the property after either spouse dies.